Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_1_Redacted.md

 PLAN COMPENSATION SCHEDULE ("PCS") ATTACHMENT
 MEDICAID
-For purposes of determining the Rate, the total reimbursement amount that Provider and  cicae! have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
+For purposes of determining the Rate, the total reimbursement amount that Provider and aaa have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
-The parties acknowledge and agree that the Medicaid Fee Schedule is subject to modification by I at any time during the term of this Agreement and will be applied on a prospective basis.
+The parties acknowledge and agree that the Medicaid Fee Schedule is subject to modification by JJ at any time during the term of this Agreement and will be applied on a prospective basis.
-Po Program] Medicaid Network
+Po Program| Medicaid Network
-peci Providel oup (Non-MD Or DO)
+Specialty Provider Group (Non-MD Or DO
 Billing Code
 Professional Services Applicable CPT/HCPCS 100% of the Washington Per Service Code State Medicaid Fee
 Schedule
-Laboratory Services Applicable CPT/HCPCS.
-39% of ‘he Per Service Code Reference Laboratory Fee
+Laboratory Services Applicable CPT/HCPCS 39% of he Per Service Code Reference Laboratory Fee
 Schedule
-HER shall not compensate Provider for collection of specimens (including venipuncture), lab handling, or stat Services, | considers components of the laboratory test.
-In addition, shall not compensate Provider for services not described by codes contained in the [J Reference Laboratory Fee Schedule. shall update rates for codes from the Medicare schedules according to the provisions of the "Updates to Rates Based on External Sources" provision of the PCS. shall notify Provider in writing at least sixty (60) days before scnitca A nitiated changes to the Reference Laboratory Fee Schedule.
+HE shall not compensate Provider for collection of specimens (including venipuncture), lab handling, or stat services, which | considers components of the laboratory test.
+In addition, a shall not compensate Provider for services not described by codes contained in the [J Reference Laboratory Fee Schedule. shall update rates for codes from the Medicare schedules according to the provisions of the “Updates to Rates Based on External Sources" provision of the PCS. shall notify Provider in writing at least sixty (60) days before significant BE iitiatcs changes to the Reference Laboratory Fee Schedule.
 Provider shall notify in writing within thirty (30) days of receiving the notice and if Provider objects to such changes both parties agree to discuss the objections.
 In any event, may implement the changes sixty (60) days after notifying Provider.
-Notwithstanding the foregoing, all ‘ate updates made pursuant to an External Source shall be governed by the "Updates to Rate(s) Based on External Sources" provision of the PCS.
+Notwithstanding the foregoing, all updates made pursuant to an External Source shall be governed by the "Updates to Rate(S) Based on External Sources" provision of the PCS.
 Medicaid Affiliate Services.
-Provider acknowledges ‘hat is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder ("Medicaid Affiliates").
+Provider acknowledges that a is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder ("Medicaid Affiliates").
 The parties acknowledge that Provider is not a Participating Provider in Medicaid Affiliate's Network for purposes of rendering services to Medicaid Members.
 However, in the event Provider treats a Medicaid Member of a Medicaid Affiliate, subject to Regulatory Requirements, Provider shall accept as payment in full the rates established by the Medicaid Affiliate's State program governing care to Medicaid Members.
 Such services must be Medicaid Covered Services under the Medicaid Affiliate's state program, and shall require prior authorization, except for Emergency Services and services for which a Medicaid Member is entitled to self-refer.
-Upon request, Leama shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.
+Upon request, a shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.
 Reimbursement Specific to Provider Type
 The following will be reimbursed for facility services only: Acute Care Hospital, ASC, Behavioral Health Facility, Free Standing Birthing Center, Rehabilitation Facility and SNF.
 Professional services are excluded.
 Ambulance Provider Air and/or Ground shall be reimbursed in accordance with Regulatory Requirements for the applicable methodology based on the referenced fee schedule.
-If such reimbursement is based on an ccm Rate, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
+If such reimbursement is based on an amr Rate, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
 Hospice reimbursement is inclusive of skilled nursing, home health aide, medical social worker services, dietary, pastoral, bereavement counseling, DME, medical supplies and administration of medication.
 Specialty Provider Individual and/or group (Non-MD or DO) shall be reimbursed in accordance with Regulatory Requirements for the applicable methodology based on the referenced fee schedule.
-If such reimbursement is based ‘an an BEB oasonrictary feo crhediitlc the anniicahle ctate methndalnay an which ciuch fee ecrhediile ic haced
+If such reimbursement is based on an proprietary fee schedule, the applicable state methodology on which such fee schedule is based, shall he used to determine the annronpriate level of reimbursement.